fairfield-ba510-spring2020/term-project-teamgamecancelled/TeamGameCanelledFinalNotebook.md

 Michael Disanto, James Neri and Monika Sivilli

 Overview:
 In this project, we created a normalized database for Fairfield University's Academic Calander and Course Catalogs.
-During our ETL process, we loaded data into a normalized database of our own design.
-We tested the domain, entity and relational integrity of our databases and demonstrated that all the course objectives were met.

 1) Design a normalized relational database that can contain all CSV data in your SourceData repository.
 Document the design with an ERD and a data dictionary.

 [Course Data Dictionary](Docs/CourseDataDictionary.md)
 [CourseDataERD](ERD_StarSchema/CoursedataERD.ipynb)

 2) Create a SQLite database called CourseData.db in this folder.
 The database should exactly match your ERD.
 Populate the database with data from the CSV files.
+During our ETL process, we loaded data into a normalized database of our own design.

 [CourseDataETL](CourseDataETL.ipynb)

 3) Design and build data warehouse called CourseDataWarehouse.db.
-Here we designed a Star Schema and tested
+Here we designed a Star Schema and tested the domain, entity and relational integrity of our databases and demonstrated that all the course objectives were met.

 [CourseDataWarehouse](CourseDataWarehouse.ipynb)